1996 Republican National Convention: Colin Powell

 Retired general Colin Powell delivered a speech on the convention's opening night.
 This was Powell's first major partisan political speech.
 Powell had only formally joined the Republican Party the previous year.
 Powell's speech was largely a call for compassion and inclusion, and touched on his upbringing by parents who were black immigrants from Jamaica.
 In endorsing Dole, Powell did not directly attack the Democratic ticket.

 Nancy Reagan

 The wife of former president Ronald Reagan, Nancy Reagan, spoke at the convention, expressing gratitude.

 Stephen Fong

 On the closing night of the convention, Stephen Fong, then-president of the San Francisco chapter of the Log Cabin Republicans, spoke at the dais as part of a series of speeches from "mainstreet Americans," but was not publicly identified as gay.
 Fong was the first openly gay speaker at a Republican National Convention.

-Pat Buchannan
+Musical performances

-White House Communications Director and Political Commentator, Pat Buchanan, was denied to give a speech, though he still planned to attend it.
+Among the musical performances at the convention was an August 15 performance by the "Singing Senators" (Senators Trent Lott, John Ashcroft, Larry Craig, and Jim Jeffords) who sang a barbershop quartet version of the song Elvira in dedication to Elizabeth Dole.